You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 What are the generic sources for ivacaftor and what is the scope of freedom to operate?

 Ivacaftor is the generic ingredient in three branded drugs marketed by Vertex Pharms Inc and Vertex Pharms, and is included in five NDAs.
-There are fifty-four patents protecting this compound.
+There are fifty-five patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 There are three drug master file entries for ivacaftor.
 One supplier is listed for this compound.
 There are two tentative approvals for this compound.